Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Variation of fundamental constants

-Table \ref{TableK} summarizes $K$ for major transitions used in atomic clocks, together with some species proposed for future measurements that have particularly large K. For neutral atoms and singly-ionized ions, $K$ relative to the ground state is at most $O(1)$, and highly charged ions (see Sec. \ref{SecHCI}) are necessary to obtain $K>10$.
-The nuclear clock transition in $^{229}$Th is predicted to be highly sensitive to the variation of $\alpha$ \cite{2407.17300}. (see Sec. \ref{SecNuclearClock})
+Table \ref{TableK} summarizes $K$ for major transitions used in atomic clocks, along with some transitions proposed for future measurements that have particularly large K. For neutral atoms and singly-ionized ions, $K$ relative to the ground state is at most $O(1)$.
+HCIs (see Sec. \ref{SecHCI}) are necessary to obtain $K>10$.
+The nuclear clock transition in $^{229}$Th is predicted to be highly sensitive to the variation of $\alpha$ \cite{NatCommun.16.9147}. (see Sec. \ref{SecNuclearClock})